nephio-project/docs/content/en/docs/neo-porch/1_overview/_index.md

 developers, integrators and telecom operators to manage complex systems in a cloud native environment.
 Porch runs [kpt](https://kpt.dev/) at a scale for package specialization.
 It provides collaboration and governance enablers and integration with GitOps for the packages.

+## Goals and scope of Porch

+The goal of Porch is to orchestrate kpt packages in a configuration as code and GitOps context.
+It provides an API and a CLI as enablers to build lifecycle management, package repository management, package discovery, and authoring kpt packages.

+Porch does not intend to run mutation pipelines, package specialization and basic package manipulation in GitOps